 Republic F-84G Thunderjet

-F-84G Thunderjet in 1/72 scale: : kit review & building report
+F-84G Thunderjet in 1/72 scale: kit review & building reports of various kits

-The Republic F-84 Thunderjet was a American turbojet fighter-bomber aircraft of which development started in the Second World War.
+The Republic F-84 Thunderjet was an American turbojet fighter-bomber aircraft of which development started in the Second World War.
 It first flew after many problems in 1946 as jet engines were a new way of propulsion.
 The definitive F-84G model was introduced in 1951.

 The Thunderjet became the Air Force's primary strike aircraft during the Korean War.
-More than 7500 jets were produced and many supplied to NATO countries because of the Cold War.
+More than 7500 Thunderjets were produced and many supplied to NATO countries because of the Cold War.
 It was also the first jet aircraft to fly with the U.S. Air Force Thunderbirds demonstration team.
 The USAF Strategic Air Command had F-84 Thunderjets in service from 1948 through 1957.

 In plastic modelling various kits appeared, and in 1/72 scale these models are presented: